 \section{Related Work}

 In past years, NoC has received much attention from the research community.
-Whereas some of the works focused on proposing low latency router (e.g.,~\cite{Kumar2007ex,Hoskote20075}) and power efficient microarchitectures (e.g.,~\cite{Wang2003pwr,Moraes2004h}), other researchers focused on proposing different topologies (e.g., Dragonfly~\cite{Kim2008}, Flattened butterfly~\cite{Kim2007flattened}).
-Other works tried to improve the performance-power consumption trade-off through the introduction of hierarchical NoC topologies (e.g.,~\cite{Ausavarungnirun2016case,Das2009d,Bourduas2007h}).
+Whereas some of the works focused on proposing low latency router (e.g.,~\cite{Kumar2007ex,Hoskote20075}) and power efficient microarchitectures (e.g.,~\cite{Moraes2004h,Wang2003pwr}), other researchers focused on proposing different topologies (e.g., Dragonfly~\cite{Kim2008}, Flattened butterfly~\cite{Kim2007flattened}).~\cite{Ausavarungnirun2016case,Das2009d,Bourduas2007h} tried to improve the performance-power consumption trade-off through the introduction of hierarchical NoC topologies.